yerakudai/energy-forecasting/README_DEPLOY.md

 Network: `default`

-Also, check the `HTTP` and `HTTPS` boxes and add the `energy-forecasting-expose-ports` custom firewall rule we did a few steps back.
+Also, check the `HTTP` and `HTTPS` boxes and add the `energy-forecasting-expose-ports` custom firewall rule we did a few steps back to the Network Tags (Under Advanced -> Network).

 Here are 2 docs that helped me create and configure the ports for the firewall rule:
 * [Doc 1](https://stackoverflow.com/questions/21065922/how-to-open-a-specific-port-such-as-9090-in-google-compute-engine)